MaximoVincente/reading-notes/class11.md

 ## Things I want to learn more about

-I want learn more about when it is best to use SQL vs NoSQL or vice-versa.
+I want learn more about ralational database.

 ## References